 No one wants to hear “We’re down!” but when an automatic update causes it, it’s a sign that there are deeper issues at play within that cloud provider’s processes.

 4. What is their disaster recovery plan, and has that plan been tested?

 Every cloud provider has a disaster recovery plan.
 However, not all disaster recovery plans are the same, and if the misfortune happens of needing to rely on one, it’s essential to know the specifics of what those differences are.
 While many cloud providers might have a plan, it’s important to ask if they’ve ever had the opportunity to put that plan into action – either as a test or as a reality.
 Is it a real plan if it tested?
 No one wants to be the guinea pig when they’re waiting for the recovery of vital.

 A cloud provider may know cloud, but are they bringing any additional value to the table other than fancy hardware and uptime guarantees?
 A cloud provider that is strong in security and also knows Dynamics GP intimately means they can assist in supporting it, enhancing it, and make it perform at optimal levels -and would be the ultimate unicorn.

-With PowerGP Online, we believe the fact that we have never needed to pay out our SLA for downtime speaks volumes about the reliability of our cloud.
-And with PowerGP Protect, not only are our customer’s secure with features like Multifactor Authentication (MFA), but we have your back covered should the worst ever happen.
-Not only do we have backups in the cloud but we also run our world class ransomware scans on all of your environments.
-That’s right – even your backups are scanned!
+With PowerGP Online, we believe that we have never needed to pay out our SLA for downtime speaks volumes about our cloud’s reliability.
+And with PowerGP Protect, not only are our customers secure with features like Multifactor Authentication (MFA), but we have your back covered should the worst ever happen.
+Not only do we have backups in the cloud, but we also run our world-class ransomware scans on all of your environments.
+That’s right – we even scan your backups!
 And let’s not forget the white hat hackers we hire to make sure we’re always several steps against the real bad actors.